downdrown/VaadinHighChartsAPI/README.md

 - Fixed issue #7
 - Fixed issue #9

+### Version 2.2.0
+- Project setup fix
+- Fixed a maven issue where you got a "could not read artifact descriptor" error

 ## Issue tracking

 The issues for this add-on are tracked on its github.com page.